Race programme – Sunday to Saturday

 Saturday, Flushing Sailing Club

-The presentation of overall series prizes will take place at Flushing Sailing Club on Saturday evening.
+The presentation of overall series prizes will take place at Flushing Sailing Club on Saturday 17th August.
 A complimentary launch service will be available during the evening to take participants to Flushing Sailing Club from Falmouth (Royal Cornwall Yacht Club), and back again.

-For some 60 years Falmouth Week has included a long coastal race on Wednesday for offshore yachts, with prize bottles of champagne – in 2021 it is the prestigious ANCASTA Champagne Race!
+For some 60 years Falmouth Week has included a long coastal race on Wednesday for offshore yachts, with prize bottles of champagne – in 2024 it is the prestigious Ancasta Champagne Race!

 The tradition commemorates an occasion back in 1951 when friends Lord Shawcross and H. A. J. (Jack) Silley, owner of Falmouth Docks, were competing in a yacht race off Falmouth.
 The spirit of competition was so keen that the friends broke away from the main race in which they were taking part, in order informally to settle the result between themselves.
 The loser, in good grace, presented a case of champagne to the winner, and so the legend of the Champagne Race was born .